ThatCoolCoder/foss-rcas/README.md

 - Misc bugs/problems
     - settings toml file is technically incorrect with slashes in keys, should hopefully be a tomlet update to fix this soon.
     - Make propellerwithmodel properly stop spinning when it hits things
-    - New input system UI still does not recognise added channels that aren't in the toml.
     - thing has a heart attack if there is any issue at all in loading settings.
     - if there is a non-permitted class found when loading the input map, the entire game crashes.
 Instead it should just skip that item
         - problem: tomlet doesn't appreciate returning null from a converter function, which is the place where we do the checks